LesFruitsDefendus/guides/docs/source/pre-pick-guide/annexes/D-using-the-property-list.md

 (annex-D)=
-# Planning Harvests using the Properties List
+# Annex D: Planning Harvests using the Properties List

 ## Introduction